Chapter 1: God Family Spokesman

-We understand that there are two beings but one absolute Godhead.
-Two beings, with one in submission to the other.
-It worked this way for all eternity.
+We understand that there are two Beings but one absolute Godhead.
+Two Beings, with one in submission to the other.
+It has worked this way for all eternity.
 God then wanted to expand this way of life to include other spirit beings.

 So God created the angels and gave them an opportunity to do an amazingly wonderful work.
 But one third of the angels rebelled.
 Lucifer and these angels declared war against their Creator (Isaiah 14:12‑14; Revelation 12:3-4).
 Such a thing had never happened before!

-Satan really believed he could make a way other than God’s way work successfully—that somehow he could rebel against God and could make his way of competition work.
-Look at the results in Genesis 1:2: “And the earth was without form, and void; and darkness was upon the face of the deep”—destruction!
-The other two thirds of the angels were able to witness that destruction and to see by the fruits of Lucifer’s rebellion that his way didn’t work.
+Satan really believed he could make a way other than God’s way work successfully—that somehow he could rebel against God and make his way of competition work.
+Look at the results described in Genesis 1:2: “And the earth was without form, and void; and darkness was upon the face of the deep”—destruction!
+The other two thirds of the angels witnessed that destruction and saw by the fruits of Lucifer’s rebellion that his way didn’t work.

 This is very deep, and you are going to have to really concentrate to comprehend this incredible truth!

 Think about this opportunity!
-God and the Word became Father and Son—and the family of God is now opened up to all humanity!
-That is something impossible to imagine without God’s help!
+God and the Word became Father and Son—and the Family of God is now opened up to all humanity!
+That is impossible to imagine without God’s help!
 It is too awesome, too wonderful, to understand unless God helps you.

 John used the Word four times in his writings: John 1:1, 14; 1 John 1:1; Revelation 19:13.
 Let’s look at the three remaining verses.